-Episcopal Children's Services (ECS) On-Site Monitoring:
+Episcopal Children's Services (ECS) Contract Monitoring:

-The 2020/2021 First Quarter Monitoring was performed remotely November 6 - 20, 2020.
-This monitoring included all OEL required "eligibility" criteria for School Readiness and VPK and the annual Data and Data Security Systems review.
-From this review, there were eight eligibility compliance issues that mostly only required staff refresher training sessions.
-The trainings were held in time for ECS's response to the final report.
+The 2021/2022 First Quarter Monitoring was performed November 5 - 19, 2021.
+This monitoring included all DEL required "eligibility" criteria for School Readiness and VPK.
+One additional area of review was the Annual Data and Data Security Systems Review.
+From this review, there were six compliance issues that mostly only required staff refresher training sessions.
+The trainings were held in time for ECS's response to the draft report.

-The 2020/2021 Second Quarter Monitoring is scheduled for February 16 - March 1, 2021.
-At this time, the plan is this monitoring will take place remotely.
-This monitoring will include all OEL required "eligibility" criteria for School Readiness and VPK.
-Additional areas of review will be Data Security Systems Updates, School Readiness applications and wait list procedures, and Non-direct Costs review for both first and second quarters.
+The 2021/2022 Second Quarter Monitoring is scheduled for February 14 - 28, 2022.
+This monitoring will include all DEL required "eligibility" criteria for School Readiness and VPK.
+Additional areas of review will be the School Readiness Plan Compliance II.
+E. Quality Performance Report review and the Fiscal Non-direct Costs review for 1st and 2nd guarters.